waggle-sensor/plugin-helloworld-ml/docs/docker_multiarch.md

 $ docker run -ti --rm helloworld
 ```

-However, if a single Dockerfile cannot work on all the target architectures due to missing packages in a particular architecture and etc, it is advised to name Dockerfile as Dockerfile.${arch}.
+However, if a single Dockerfile cannot work on all the target architectures due to missing packages in a particular architecture or the Docker instructions are completely different between architectures, it is advised to name Dockerfile as Dockerfile.${arch}\_${device}.
 For example,

 ```
 Dockerfile             # Doekerfile for all target architecture